reduxjs/redux/docs/faq/ImmutableData.md

       completed: false
     },
     {
       text: 'do todo 2',
       completed: true
-    }]
     }
+  ]
+}

-const mapStateToProps = (state) => ({
+const mapStateToProps = state => ({
   // getVisibleTodos() always returns a new array, and so the
   // 'visibleToDos' prop will always reference a different array,
   // causing the wrapped component to re-render, even if the array's
   // values haven't changed
   visibleToDos: getVisibleTodos(state.todos)
 })

-const a = mapStateToProps(state);
+const a = mapStateToProps(state)
-//  Call mapStateToProps(state) again with exactly the same arguments const b = mapStateToProps(state);
+//  Call mapStateToProps(state) again with exactly the same arguments const b = mapStateToProps(state)

-a.visibleToDos;
+a.visibleToDos
 //> { "completed": false, "text": "do todo 1" }

-b.visibleToDos;
+b.visibleToDos
 //> { "completed": false, "text": "do todo 1" }

-a.visibleToDos === b.visibleToDos;
+a.visibleToDos === b.visibleToDos
 //> false
 ```